Copyright © 1999 - 2019 GoDaddy Operating Company, LLC. All Rights Reserved

 Mexican Consulate appointments are often required to apply for a pre-approved Temporary or Permanent Resident visa.
 Appointments may be made by calling from Mexico 01-404-266-2233 (ext 250).
 Or via the web site by clicking the "appointments" button or calling the consulate.
 When making appointment on-line you may change the language in upper right corner.
 Each person needs a separate interview time including children but a family / couple will be seen together.You must tell the consulate staff you intend to retire.
 If you mention working in Mexico you will likely be declined.
 A very few consulates require a police report, background check.
-If you are coming to San Miguel de Allende to process your visa and you are working with me here I can make your appointment.
+If you are coming to San Miguel de Allende or Puerto Vallarta / Nayarit to process your visa and you are working with me here I can make your appointment.

 1. Photograph measuring 39 mm x 31 mm max to 32 x 26 mm, (typically passport size), face uncovered, no eyeglasses, front view, in colour, with white background.

 2. In the U.S. $36 cash per person and in Canada $44.

-3. Mexican consulate visa application form to be printed as per blue link above, completed and taken with you.
+3. Mexican consulate visa application form to be printed as per above, completed and taken with you.
 On question 21, for a Temporary Resident pre-approval check more than 180 days and less than 4 years and for Permanent Resident check "DEFINITIVE".
 Complete questions 1- 25.